-Income before income taxes increased 2% to \$269.1 million from \$263.8 million in 2021.
+Income before income taxes increased 28% to \$343.9 million from \$269.1 million in 2022.
 This increase was partially the result of changing capital markets.
-The Company's results include gains and losses on account of financial instruments used to economically hedge residential mortgage commitments.
-As described previously in this MD&A, the Company recorded \$60.3 million of gains on financial instruments (excluding losses related to mortgage and loan investments) in 2022.
-Comparatively, in 2021, the Company recorded \$6.5 million of gains on financial instruments (excluding the losses related to mortgage and loan investments).
-The change in these values accounted for a \$53.8 million increase in comparative income before income taxes.
-Pre-FMV Income, which excludes these changes, decreased by 19% to \$208.8 million from \$257.3 million.
-This change was largely the result of a 17% drop in new residential origination and lower fees related to third-party underwriting.
-As mortgage rates rose over the past nine months, housing transactions slowed across the country.
-As lenders competed in a smaller market, the Company increased broker incentives to increase referrals.
-Together with tight funding spreads for securitized floating rate mortgages and employee headcount designed to underwrite higher volumes, profitability was lower.
-During the pandemic, the Company increased originations by a factor of about 30%.
-At the same time, the volumes that it processed in its third-party underwriting department also increased significantly.
-In 2021, the Company increased headcount to underwrite the large volumes originated particularly in the residential segment.
-Together with a competitive environment for skilled underwriters in an inflationary environment, salary costs per employee increased.
-In 2022, head count remained relatively constant while related revenues fell.
-These unfavorable changes were offset by favorable results in the commercial segment where originations increased, and the Company earned higher securitization NIM from the increased securitization activity in the past several years.
+The Company's results include gains and losses on financial instruments used to economically hedge residential mortgage commitments.
+As described previously in this MD&A, the Company recorded \$21.7 million of gains on financial instruments (excluding gains related to mortgage investments) in 2023.
+Comparatively, in 2022, the Company recorded \$60.3 million of gains on financial instruments (excluding losses related to mortgage investments).
+The change in these values accounted for a \$38.6 million increase in comparative income before income taxes.
+Pre-FMV Income, which excludes these changes, increased by 54% to \$322.2 million from \$208.8 million.
+This change was largely the result of the Company's success in growing MUA over the past several years.
+Higher MUA for institutional customers creates higher mortgage administration revenues, including interest on escrow deposits, and the larger portfolio of securitized mortgages provides 5 and 10 year streams of income which are reflected in higher securitization income.
+The commercial segment benefited from higher deferred placement fees.